Date of Award:

 Civil and Environmental Engineering

 Hydrologic modeling and streamflow prediction of ungauged basins is an unsolved scientific problem as well as a policy-relevant science theme emerging as a major challenge to the hydrologic community.
 One way to address this problem is to improve hydrologic modeling capability through the use of spatial data and spatially distributed physically based models.
 This dissertation is composed of three papers focused on 1) the use of spatially distributed hydrologic models with spatially distributed precipitation inputs, 2) advanced multi-objective calibration techniques that estimate parameter uncertainty and use stream gauge and temperature data from multiple locations, and 3) an examination of the relationship between high-resolution soils data and streamflow recession for use in a priori parameter estimation in ungauged catchments.
 This research contributes to the broad quest to reduce uncertainty in predictions at ungauged basins by integrating developments of innovative modeling techniques with analyses that advance our understanding of natural systems.

-Bandaragoda, Christina, "Distributed Hydrologic Modeling For Streamflow Prediction At Ungauged Basins" (2008).
-All Graduate Theses and Dissertations.
-Paper 62.
+Bandaragoda, Christina, "Distributed Hydrologic Modeling for Streamflow Prediction at Ungauged Basins" (2008).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+62.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .